 - Associate of Applied Science (A.A.S.) in Human Services: This program may be ideal for you if you are seeking an entry level career path in human services.
 You could focus on applying the concepts you learn in practice.
 So, fieldwork may play a bigger role for you on this track.

 In an A.S. in Human Services program, you will find courses like:

 - Legal and Ethical Issues in Human Services

 - Overcoming Prejudice and Discrimination

-In an online Bachelor’s program, you’ll take a more comprehensive look at the human services field.
-You could examine policy, fundraising, and grant-writing.
-You could learn the ropes of leadership and administration for human services organizations.
-And, you might delve into areas like crisis intervention and case management.
+In an online B.A. or B.S. program, you will take a more comprehensive look at the human services field.
+You could examine policy, for example.
+Or, you could study fundraising, and grant writing.
+You could also learn the ropes of leadership.
+You could use this skill to work in administration for human services organizations.
+In addition, you might delve into areas like crisis intervention.
+Or, you could look at case management.

 - Addictions and Mental Health Counseling

 - Children and Youth

 - Criminal Justice

 Online M.A. or M.S. in Human Services programs could help you take your knowledge even further.
 You could prepare for enhanced roles on this track.
 Are you interested in leadership?
 Well, you could hone your career focus by choosing a concentration.
 Perhaps you would like to concentrate on counseling or administration.